usalko/fluent/doc/md/graphql.md

             Annotations( fluent_gql.Bind()).
             From("parent").
             // Bind implies the edge name in graphql schema is
-            // equivalent to the name used in ent schema.
+            // equivalent to the name used in fluent schema.
             Annotations( fluent_gql.Bind()).
             Unique(),
         edge.From("owner", User.Type).